 5.4 A proposed cycle network map of preferred routes for each priority area has been developed.
 These maps outline the proposed cycle networks for each settlement, alongside a table with the name of each route that is referred to on the map.

 5.5 Whilst network planning for walking has been undertaken for some of the specific geographic areas, as outlined in Appendix B, the cycling network development work also identified improvements on these routes for pedestrians.
-For example, where a shared cycling and pedestrian route may be the most appropriate option, or where there is an opportunity to either improve or install new dropped kerbs, or where a toucan crossing is proposed
+For example, where a shared cycling and pedestrian route may be the most appropriate option, or where there is an opportunity to either improve or install new dropped kerbs, or where a toucan crossing is proposed.

 Coastal East Sussex – Priority LCWIP Areas